 I was genuinely hesitant about moving my son here for after school due to his personality.
 We knew that we wanted more for…

 My daughter was 16 years old when she first started attending Krav Maga.
 I was hoping it would catch her interest long enough…

 Theresa Parks Feb.
 18

 This is long overdue, but my daughter went to 2 summer camps and really enjoyed it.
 She learned a lot and had a…

 This after school program isn’t just a program to “watch” kids after school.
 They offer the kids opportunities to achieve goals, and learn…

-Vortex is a Christian owned, Private Academy, which utilizes the martial arts to develop character and teach values, morals, ethics and manners.
+Warriors Academy (formerly known as Vortex Academy) is a Christian-owned, Private Academy, which utilizes martial arts to develop character and teach values, morals, ethics, and manners.